iconclass/server/src/help/search.md

           {{% aimg winds %}}

 __26C0__ to __26C5__ were part of the original published versision, but the concept __26C9 absence of wind, calm__ was also recently added to this section, as there are many images that visualize this idea, from emblems to seascapes.
-Its location too based on the logic of analogies.
+Its location too is based on the logic of analogies.
 The _absence of wind_ concludes a listing of concepts intuitively associated with the _wind_.
 Positioning these concepts in each other's vicinity could help a researcher develop ideas and ask questions.

 {{% aimg 26C9 %}}